 Key 1: Accept Value 1: application/json

-The Accept and X-MBX-APIKEY headers are required, so you should add them in the dedicated table, below the API URL Path (JSON / CSV) field:
+The Accept and X-MBX-APIKEY headers are required, so you should add them in the dedicated table, below the API URL Path (JSON / CSV) field, like so:

 It doesn’t matter what order you add the headers in.